qbouvet/breakingNews/README.md

 	Improvements/visuals/misc
 		style slide bar and "clock" div
-		differentiate events that just appeared
+		add slidebar tooltip to show date where mouse is hovering differentiate events that just appeared
 		distribute event appearance over progression step (not all update at once) keep an event counter somewhere (by category, etc)